Andros-Spica/hpcModel/README.md

 This repository includes the source files (library) and documentation of the HPC model, the sensitive analysis report (Rmarkdown), and a user interface for running and visualising simulations (Shiny app).

 The entire repository is the directory of an R Project that runs in RStudio.
 Download it to consult and use all files locally.
 Created and tested with R 3.6.2 and should be mostly compatible with later versions.
-There are no package dependency for the model code.
-To re-run all experiment analyses (both R and Rmd scripts), the following packages must be installed: ggplot2 (3.3.1), scales (1.1.1), reshape2 (1.4.4), ggpubr (0.4.0), randomForest (4.6.14), kableExtra (0.3.4), magick (2.7.2).
+There are no package dependency for the model code (`library/hpcModel.(...).R` files).

+To re-run all experiment analyses (both R and Rmd scripts), the following packages and minimum versions must be installed: ggplot2 (3.3.1), scales (1.1.1), reshape2 (1.4.4), ggpubr (0.4.0), randomForest (4.6-14), kableExtra (0.3.4), magick (2.7.2).
 To re-compile the html booklet the following packages are also needed: knitr (1.33), bookdown (0.22).
 The Shiny app was built with shiny (1.6.0).

 Alternatively, explore the following online features: